vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-open-with-history.md

 Starting 2024-11-30, I switched the exercise to monthly frequency, while maintaining the goal of a 2-minute frequency.

-### Separate exercise document and increaase in duration to 4 minutes on 2025-02-19
+### Separate exercise document and increase in duration threshold to 4 minutes on 2025-02-19

-On 2025-02-19, after successfully doing the exercise for over 4 minutes on each leg, I increased the threshold to 4 minutes for each leg.
+On 2025-02-19, after successfully doing the exercise for over 4 minutes on each leg, I increased the duration threshold to 4 minutes for each leg.
 I also decided to make a separate document for the eyes-open exercise (the one you are reading right now); previously, it had only been mentioned tangentially at the end of the eyes-closed exercise's document.

+### Duration threshold increase to 5 minutes on 2025-07-09

+On Wednesday 2025-07-09, after successfully exceeding 5 minutes on both legs for the second time (the previous successful attempts over 5 minutes had been in April 2025, and prior to that I had exceeded 5 minutes on the right leg but not the left leg on 2025-03-28) I increased the duration threshold for both legs to 5 minutes.